 Windows Subsystem for Android (WSA) enables your Windows 11 device to run Android apps available from the Amazon Appstore.

-This tutorial will show you how to install Windows Subsystem for Android (WSA) feature in Windows 11.
+This tutorial will show you how to turn on or off advanced networking for Windows Subsystem for Android (WSA) for your account in Windows 11.

 1 Open the Windows Subsystem for Android™️ Settings app from Start > All apps.

 2 Click/tap on System on the left side of Windows Subsystem for Android™️ Settings. (see screenshot below step 3)